balanikaran/GLAUFirewallAuthenticator/README.md

 ## How to use?
 Just install, complete One-time setup, and you are good to go. ✌️

-## Contribute
-Let people know how they can contribute into your project.
-A [contributing guideline](https://github.com/zulip/zulip-electron/blob/master/CONTRIBUTING.md) will be a big plus.

 ## Credits
  - Android Official Documentaion
  - Lovely Medium Articles